Filecamp v4 release notes

 Now what happens next:

-- All Filecamp customers (Account Owners) will receive an email one week before their account is scheduled to be updated.
+- All Filecamp customers (Account Owners) will receive an email 4 days before their account is scheduled to be updated.
+If the timing is bad you should reply immediately on this email to find another date.

-- When we start the update process your account will be unreachable for about 30 minutes (which is why we are doing this in the weekends or at night time, where your account has less traffic and visits).
+- When we start the update process your account will be unreachable for 1-5 hours depending on your storage usage and your region (which is why we are primarily doing this in the weekends or at night time, where your account has less traffic and visits).

 - When your account has been successfully updated, we’ll send your Administrators an email confirmation.